Atmospheric Scientist | Renewable Energy & Climate Risk

 Read ArticleResearch on using advanced modeling and AI techniques to reduce the impact of climate-related disasters and improve community resilience.

-Read ArticleLet's collaborate on risk assessment, forecasting, and AI applications.
+Read ArticleLet's collaborate on climate modeling, renewable energy, and AI applications.